 Your total amount can include any costs towards travel, accommodation, and other expenses.
 This works better for some events managers or artists, however, you may want to agree to be compensated after the scope of work is completed.
 This means no unforeseen expenses will come out of your pocket.

 Your accountability and responsibility towards sound and lighting definitely needs clarification.
 Is it the responsibility of the venue manager or the band?
 If the sound quality is bad or the equipment fails, who’s held accountable?
 This is important information to detail as it could affect payments and legal obligations.

 Sometimes a gig can get out of hand, so having a section on property damage or failure to take care of equipment is a good idea also.

 Who’s responsible for advertising the event or performance?
 It’s a good idea to outline any established communication responsibilities around the event or performance.
 Any further obligations to marketing should be outlined here too, which could include an outside agency.

-This is a term based on the fact that unforeseen events can happen and stop the performance from happening.
-Failure to fulfil your obligations due to force majeure means you cannot be held accountable or responsible under these circumstances.
+Force majeure is based on the fact that unforeseen events can happen and stop the performance.
+Failure to fulfill your obligations due to force majeure means you cannot be held accountable or responsible under these circumstances.